6 Symptoms Of A Gas Leak

 In some cases, cold climates, house guests, and extra appliances add to the cost, but you won’t receive an extravagantly high bill barring a leak.

 A simple yet effective technique to detect gas leaks or issues with the supply line is checking the pilot light.
 When the pilot lights keep going out, or the flame isn’t as bright as it used to be, it’s best not to take any chances and call a gas plumber.

+A blue flame indicates your gas stove is working correctly.
 Check the flame colour since red or yellow flames cause concern and indicate a leakage.
 Sometimes, a change in flame colour is synonymous with carbon monoxide leakage, and it’s better to be safe than sorry.

 The best way to ensure a gas leak is when you fall sick for no apparent reason.
-Some of the symptoms of carbon monoxide poisoning include:
+Some of the physical symptoms of carbon monoxide poisoning include:

 Carbon monoxide leaks usually occur due to incomplete combustion, and the safest thing would be to step away from the gas appliances before calling a professional.

 If reading our guide is getting you worried about the timely detection of gas leaks, we have a solution.
 Go online and buy electronic gas detectors for detecting natural gas, carbon monoxide, and LPG.
 You will find both handheld devices and stationary units, which you can install near appliances or the main supply line.

 Gas and carbon monoxide detectors sound an alarm (like a smoke detector) when gas leaks from a pipeline.